 Natalija is a psychotherapist with experience of working in the NHS, the voluntary sector and private psychotherapy practice.
 Natalija’s mission is to work with people in order to establish the source of their issues and the most effective ways of resolving them.
 She believes that over time, psychotherapy can help you learn more about yourself, break harmful patterns of thinking and behaviour and assist in developing everyday coping strategies.
 When you visit the clinic, Natalija will match you with the right therapist for your needs.

-The therapy I offer is tailored to an individual’s needs using the following approaches: Psychoanalytic Psychotherapy, Cognitive Behavioral Therapy (CBT) and Family Therapy.
-I strongly believe that everyone is capable of making changes in their lives.
-Feeling ‘stuck’ is often a sign that we need to change the way in which we approach a certain problem we face.
-Working together, we examine what is no longer working for you in your current circumstances, and find the most helpful ways for you to live a full and meaningful life that is right for you.
+The psychotherapy Natalija offers is tailored to an individual’s needs using the following psychotherapy approaches.
+Psychoanalytic Psychotherapy, Cognitive Behavioral Therapy (CBT) and Family Therapy.
+She strongly believes that everyone is capable of making changes in their lives.
+Feeling ‘stuck’ is often a sign that we need to change the way in which we face a certain problem – “Working together, we examine what is no longer working in your current circumstances, and find the most helpful ways to live a full and meaningful life that is right for you.”

-I completed my clinical training in some of the most respected British training institutions in the field (AGIP & Tavistock), and I am accredited by several professional bodies (BABCP & BACP).
-I also participate in ongoing training and undertake continuous professional development.
-My experience fields range from clinical presentations including depression, anxiety, suicide and complex cases of personality disorders, abuse and psychosis, to helping people who are recovering after hospitalisation.
-My previous experience of working in one of London’s therapeutic communities — where severely affected individuals live alongside clinicians for days at a time — allowed me to develop a deeper understanding of the psychological and emotional processes that are available to a clinician such as myself.
+Natalija completed her clinical training in some of the most respected British training institutions in the field (AGIP & Tavistock).
+Her fields of expertise range from clinical presentations including depression, anxiety, suicide and complex cases of personality disorders, abuse and psychosis, to helping people who are recovering after hospitalisation.
+“My previous experience of working in one of London’s therapeutic communities — where severely affected individuals live alongside clinicians for days at a time — allowed me to develop the deepest possible understanding of the psychological and emotional processes.”